Last weekend we travelled up to Northumberland to Record the Choir of St Mary’s Church in Hexham along with some local school choirs.

 The second day on location in Hexham was spent working with St Mary’s Church choir along with some instrumental musicians.
 The first of which was an Accordion, featuring in ‘The Holly and the Ivy’.
 As it turned out, the accordion player had heard all the jokes before and wasn’t too surprised when we positioned him some way from the choir.
 Fortunately the instrument had a Direct Out so we were able to take a feed into our recording desk in order to blend and manipulate the sound later.

 Other carols during the morning featured the small orchestra we had heard the day before and then a trumpeter for Oh Come oh Come Emmanuel.

 As the main organ was clearly out of action, for the purposes of recording some carols a Hauptwerk setup had been brought into play.
 This essentially is a home made organ driven by a computer connected to a couple of USB keyboards.
 This particular example came with its own techie to make it work!
 You can find out more about the technology on the Hauptwerk Website.

 In order to help move things along and make it easier for the choir to stay together, Jules volunteered to play the ‘organ’.
-This meant that Paul Berry could conduct the choir and then Shelly was put in charge of the recording desk.
+This meant that Paul Berry could conduct the choir.

 We had a great time up in Hexham, only slightly marred by a road closure on the way back to Wiltshire which meant a 60 mile detour via Carlisle to get back to the M6 in order to head South!
 We hope to be back in Hexham soon to do some recording with the new organ once it is completed.